uwegeercken/tweakstreet-kuzudb/README.md

 # tweakstreet-kuzudb
-Tweakstreet ETL to load data to Kuzudb.
+Tweakstreet ETL to load geonames.org geographic data to Kuzudb.

 ## General
 The main fokus is on loading data into Kuzudb using the command client.
 The Tweakstreet ETL tool - https://tweakstreet.io - is used to prepare the https://www.geonames.org data, so it can efficiently be imported into Kuzudb - https://kuzudb.com.